 Fennel is a flowering plant species in the carrot family.
 It is a highly aromatic and flavorful herb with culinary and medicinal uses.
 Dried fennel seeds are brown or green in color when fresh.

-Fennel seeds are used in cooking or consumed as mukhwas, an after meal digestive and breath freshener.
-Fennel is also used as a flavoring in some natural toothpastes.
+Fennel seeds are used in cooking or consumed as mukhwas, an after-meal digestive and breath freshener.
+Fennel is also used as a flavoring in some natural toothpaste.